Scotland celebrates the Coronation of King Charles

 The 70-year-old electronics worker said: "I just wanted to see what's going on."

-Meanwhile in Edinburgh's west end, a peal of bells rang out at St Mary's Episcopal cathedral, which has Scotland's only twelve bell church tower.
+In Edinburgh's west end, a peal of bells rang out from St Mary's Episcopal cathedral which features Scotland's only twelve bell church tower.

-Bell ringer Barbara Bell, said she did not have strong views on the monarchy but believed the Coronation was a great chance to come together and celebrate.
+Bell ringer Barbara Bell said she did not have strong views on the monarchy, but believed the Coronation was a great chance to come together and celebrate.

 At the ceremony in Westminster Abbey, the Scottish government was represented by First Minister Humza Yousaf, Lord Advocate Dorothy Bail KC and the Permanent Secretary John-Paul Marks.